uditpadhan98/CampusRecover/README.md

 2. Post details of any items you have found on campus.
 3. Browse or search for items you have lost.
 4. Contact the poster to recover your lost item.

+## Future Development

+-Mobile Responsiveness: Enhance the mobile version of the application to ensure a seamless and user-friendly experience on smaller devices.
+-Admin Panel: Develop an admin panel for better management of posts and users.
+-Advanced Search Filters: Add advanced search filters to improve the item search experience.
+-User Ratings: Introduce a user rating system to build trust within the community.
+-Chat Functionality: Implement a chat system for direct communication between users.

 ## Contributing